Welcome to PEDRA

 3) The Fit Control Panel contains all imported files each with fit and overlay check boxes.

-PEDRA does not replace traditional model-choice impedance software, but operates in concert with other software.
-Fundamentally PEDRA identifies the number and types of responses present in a data.
-This information is often sufficient to correlate physical characteristics to in-service behavior.
-However, the information can also be used to assist in choosing an appropriate electrical circuit model used in traditional EIS software.
+PEDRA does not replace traditional model-choice impedance software, but operates in concert with it.
+Fundamentally, PEDRA identifies the number and types of dielectric responses present in the data.
+This information is can be sufficient to correlate physical characteristics to in-service behavior.
+However, the information from PEDRA can also be used to assist in choosing an appropriate equivalent circuit model in other EIS software.